ckyrkou/CNN_Car_Detector/README.md

-# CNN_Car_Detector
+# Training a deep-learning classifier for aerial top view detection of vehicles

-Training a deep-learning classifier for aerial top view detection of vehicles
+Deep learning approaches have demonstrated state-of-the-art performance in various computer vision tasks such as object detection and recognition.
+In this repository I provide code and details on how to develop and train a Convolutional Neural Network (CNN) to detect top-view vehicles from UAV footage.

 ![CNN Detector][/images/cnn.png]